Upon completion of an initial assessment, the Title IX Coordinator will determine the course of action under this Policy, which may include:

 Even though the University’s ability to take direct action against such a person may be limited, the University will still take steps to provide the Claimant immediate support and assistance available through University resources and resources available from entities outside the University (including law enforcement).

 B. WHERE THE CLAIMANT REQUESTS ANONYMITY, THAT AN INVESTIGATION NOT BE PURSUED, AND/OR THAT NO DISCIPLINARY ACTION BE TAKEN

 A Claimant may request that their name or other personally-identifiable information not be shared with a Respondent, that no investigation be pursued, or that no disciplinary action be taken.
 In these instances, before taking any further investigative steps, the University will forward Claimant’s requests, along with all available information about the report gathered during the initial assessment, to a review panel, described in Section XI below.

 C.WHERE THE CLAIMANT REQUESTS THE MATTER BE RESOLVED THROUGH ALTERNATIVE RESOLUTION

 A Claimant may request to the Title IX Coordinator or designee that the reported matter be resolved through an alternative resolution process.
-In these instances, the Title IX Coordinator will review the matter to determine its appropriateness for such a process and to determine whether any additional action needs to be taken by the University.
-If the matter is appropriate to be resolved through alternative resolution, the Title IX Coordinator will refer the matter to OSCR for alternative resolution as described further in this policy.
+In these instances, the Title IX Coordinator will determine whether that approach is appropriate and whether the University needs to take additional actions.
+If the matter is appropriate to be resolved through an alternative resolution process, the Title IX Coordinator will refer the matter to OSCR as described further in this policy.